rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 There is one output function included in the SDK that can be added to your pipeline.

 - NewOutput() - This function returns a `Output` instance that is used to access the following output function:

   - `SetOutput` - This function receives either a `string`,`[]byte`, or `json.Marshaler` type from the previous function in the pipeline and sets it as the output data for the pipeline to return to the configured trigger.
 If configured to use message bus, the data will be published to the message bus as determined by the `MessageBus` and `Binding` configuration.
 If configured to use HTTP trigger the data is returned as the HTTP response.

-Note that calling Complete() from the Context API in a custom function can be used in place of adding this function to your pipeline
+    > *Note that calling Complete() from the Context API in a custom function can be used in place of adding this function to your pipeline*

 ## Configuration

 Similar to other EdgeX services, configuration is first determined by the `configuration.toml` file in the `/res` folder.
-If `-r` is passed to the application on startup, the SDK will leverage the provided registry (i.e Consul) to push configuration from the file into the registry and monitor configuration from there.
+If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push configuration from the file into the registry and monitor configuration from there.
 You will find the configuration under the `edgex/appservices/1.0/` key.
 There are two primary sections in the `configuration.toml` file that will need to be set that are specific to the AppFunctionsSDK.
   1) `[Binding]` - This specifies the [trigger](#triggers) type and associated data required to configure a trigger.

   ```toml